Trilhos do Desenvolvimento: as ferrovias no crescimento da economia brasileira, 1854-1913 (Ed. Livros de Safra, 2018)

 "Transport Improvements and Economic Growth in Brazil and Mexico," in Stephen H. Haber, ed.
 How Latin America Fell Behind: Essays on the Economic Histories of Brazil and Mexico, 1800-1914 (Stanford University Press, 1997) [published in Spanish as Cómo se rezagó la América Latina: ensayos sobre las historias económicas de Brasil y México.
 1800-1914 (Fundo de Cultura Económica, 1999)]

 William Summerhill is Professor of History, and the Dr. E. Bradford Burns Chair in Latin American Studies at UCLA.
+He received his PhD in History from Stanford.
 Most of his research concerns Brazil's economic history, including the political economy of sovereign debt, banking and finance, railroads and the provision of infrastructure, and inequality.

-Summerhill received a PhD in History from Stanford, and an MA and BA from the University of Florida.
-His research has been supported by the Fulbright-Hays program, the Social Science Research Council, the American Council of Learned Societies, and the National Science Foundation.
+His scholarly research has been supported by the Fulbright-Hays program, the Social Science Research Council, the American Council of Learned Societies, and the National Science Foundation.
 He has consulted for the World Bank and the private sector, and was a National Fellow at the Hoover Institution.
 Since 2011 he co-edits the Revista de Historia Económica.
-He has been a visiting research scholar at the Escola de Pós-Graduação em Economia of the Fundação Getúlio Vargas (EPGE-FGV), and visiting professor at the École des hautes études en sciences sociales, the Universidade de São Paulo, the Universidade Estadual Paulista (UNESP), and Stanford University.
+He has been a visiting professor at Insper, the École des hautes études en sciences sociales, FEA-Universidade de São Paulo, Universidade Presbiteriana Mackenzie, Universidade Estadual Paulista-Araraquara, and Stanford University, and a visiting research scholar at the Escola de Pós-Graduação em Economia of the Fundação Getúlio Vargas (EPGE-FGV),

 Summerhill, "Brazil's Meltdown," Yale Books Unbound, December 2015

 On the gravity of the economic problem that Brazilians face, read Mansueto de Almeida Jr., Marcos de Barros Lisboa, and Samuel de Abreu Pessôa, O Ajuste Inevitável (2015), read this summary, and watch this interview with the authors (in Portuguese; brief summary in English here).
 On fiscal dominance and the highest interest rate in the world see Gustavo Franco, "Moeda e dominância fiscal" (2015).
-For the origins of current crisis, read the Insper working paper by Marcos de Barros Lisboa and Zeina Abdel Latif, Democracy and Growth in Brazil (2013) [Casa das Garças conference version here], and an interview on the role of businesses in creating the crisis ("Empresários também tem culpa").
-For a visionary perspective on the difficult reforms that will be required: Marcos de Barros Lisboa and Samuel Pessôa, "As meias-entradas no caminho do ajuste econômico" in Folha de S.Paulo (2016).
+For the origins of current crisis, read the Insper working paper by Marcos Lisboa and Zeina Abdel Latif, Democracy and Growth in Brazil (2013) [Casa das Garças conference version here], and an interview on the role of businesses in creating the crisis ("Empresários também tem culpa").
+For a visionary perspective on the difficult reforms that will be required: Marcos Lisboa and Samuel Pessôa, "As meias-entradas no caminho do ajuste econômico" in Folha de S.Paulo (2016).
+On what is necessary to overcome decades of productivity stagnation, read João Manoel Pinho de Mello’s “Productivity as the Key to Sustainable Growth in Brazil,” and Pedro Cavalcanti Ferreira and Renato Fragelli Cardoso, “Produtividade, eficiência, e atraso” in Valor (2018).
+For how Brazil works: Bruno Carazza's indispensable book, Dinheiro, Eleições e Poder (2018).